esdmr/stakr/specifications.md

 ### Execution Context

 An <dfn>execution context</dfn> (<abbr>context</abbr> for short) contains
 information about the context of the source files.
-This information includes:

-- List of sources currently loaded,
-- List of persistent sources,
--

 ### Source

 A <dfn>source</dfn> contains information about a source file.
-This information
-includes:

-- The name,
-- The AST tree,
-- The assembly data,
-- And the link data.

 ### Persistent Source